-Ibarra also notes that the sea salt fits in with the farm-to-table movement that Terranea has embraced through its farm, beehives, and other eco-initiatives.
+Ibarra also notes that his hand-crafted salt fits in with the farm-to-table movement that Terranea has embraced through its farm, beehives, and other eco-initiatives.
 “What we’re doing – it’s a way of life,” he says.
 “Like our tomatoes in the summertime – They go from the vine to trays in the kitchen; not in a cooler.
 It’s not like when you get them from suppliers and they are in huge coolers.
 When we get them, they are still warm – and so sweet.”

 Salt, he said, should be revered in the same way – not as a disposable additive, but as a hand-crafted element to add a finishing touch to a dish.
 His pet peeve?
 “When people don’t even taste their food first and they go straight for the table salt.”
 The key to seasoning with salt, he said, is to cook the food first, then taste it, then sprinkle a flavorful salt on top to taste.

 Of the items we tasted during the workshop, one memorable standout was grilled pineapple with smoked sea salt.
 (That’s right – fruit with salt.)
 “You really need the back-and-forth of sweet and salty,” Ibarra says, grinning.
 “Eating it without salt is like… playing tennis with nobody.”

 If you’d like to taste some of Chef Ibarra’s salt, you can buy it in various flavors by the vial at Sea Beans, the on-site coffee shop at Terranea.
 Note: Unless you have a glassed-in salt conservatory at home, you will most likely have to make your own salt by boiling seawater.
 Make sure the sea water you are using is from a non-polluted source.
 Plan on it taking at least four hours.